 The South Caribbean spot is different from the rest of the country, unique in so many ways.
 Blessed with an incredible wealth of cultural and biological diversity, it is only natural we share our country’s exceptional level of tolerance and green living.
 Very simply, everyone does their best to live in harmony with Mother Nature.
-Just beyond the garden is a real rainforest inhabited by troops of monkeys, legións of tiny lizards and countless bird species… A real-life Garden of Eden.
+Just beyond the garden is a real rainforest inhabited by troops of monkeys, legións of tiny lizards, and countless bird species… A real-life Garden of Eden.

-The South Caribbean dinner table starts with its traditional Creole cuisine, which is based on the ingredients from Mother Nature herself supplemented by coconut palms, yuca, plantain, fruits and other crops Caribbean pioneers planted to supplement fresh seafood and animals raised in their lush potreros (pastures).
+The South Caribbean dinner table starts with its traditional Creole cuisine, which is based on the ingredients from Mother Nature herself supplemented by coconut palms, yuca, plantain, fruits, and other crops Caribbean pioneers planted to supplement fresh seafood and animals raised in their lush potreros (pastures).

 Coconut milk is a basic ingredient for cooking delicious fish and seafood with Rice and Beans or-or our famous Rondon, a strong soup made with products that were available like cassava tubers, yams, ñampí or tiquisque, bananas, plantain with whatever is fresh from the sea: Snapper, mackerel, horse mackerel, lobster, crab, king crab and more.
 Yummy!

-More recently, new arrivals have brought with them an incredibly rich global menu: Argentinean parrilla (barbecue), Italian, Spanish, Chinese, Japanese, Mexican.
+More recently, new arrivals have brought with them an incredibly rich global menu: Argentinean parrilla (barbecue), Italian, Spanish, Chinese, Japanese, and Mexican.
 Outstanding gourmet dining experiences stand out in the beach setting.
 Perhaps inspired by local culinary skills and traditions, newcomers vie to deliver customers great food and service.
 It’s all here and modestly priced by world standards.

 Beaches and Climate

-Our beaches are deservedly world famous:
+Our beaches are deservedly world-famous:

 Warm seas, cool nights; Our coast welcomes visitors to one of the greatest varieties of beaches anywhere on earth.
 Right after sunset, cool mountain air descends setting off the vibrant nightlife of our main town, Puerto Viejo, usually accompanied by night rains.
 Wild or tame, large or small and gentle enough for toddlers, every kind of beach is within biking distance along a well-maintained paved coastal highway (#256)…